Our Tour

 The Quiraing is a spectacular series of rock pinnacles on the eastern side of the main spine of the Trotternish peninsula.

-The road here is single track and winds its way up through the mountain pass.
-Spectacular views of the Skye landscape are all around you.
+The road here is single track and winds its way up through the mountain pass with truly spectacular views of the Skye landscape all around you.

 Uig is the Ferry port that takes you to Harris and North Uist in the outer Hebrides.
-On a clear day you can see the Outer Islands from here.
+The views from here are spectacular.
+On a clear day you can see the Outer Hebrides.

 There are public toilets here should anyone need a break.

-A wonderfully unique natural landscape, forming a series of miniature hills and hummocks, a tiny road winds its way between the funny formations.
+The Fairy Glen is a wonderfully unique natural landscape, forming a series of miniature hills and hummocks with a tiny loch - looking like Skye in miniature.
 Some people say this land is inhabited by fairies.
 You have to see it to believe it.
-More photographs to remember your tour by.